Consensys/doc.teku/docs/HowTo/Get-Started/Migrate-to-Teku.md

 - You can [import a slashing protection database](../../Reference/CLI/Subcommands/Slashing-Protection.md#import).
 - You might need to update your [network ports](../Find-and-Connect/Improve-Connectivity/).
-- The way that Teku handles [validator keys](../../Reference/CLI/CLI-Syntax/#validator-keys) may differ from your previous client.
+- The way Teku handles [validator keys](../../Reference/CLI/CLI-Syntax/#validator-keys) might differ from your previous client.
   Teku also supports [using Web3Signer](../External-Signer/Use-External-Signer.md).
-- The long initial sync period can be skipped by using Teku's [checkpoint start](../Get-Started/Checkpoint-Start/) capability.
+- You can skip the long initial sync period by using Teku's [checkpoint start](../Get-Started/Checkpoint-Start/) capability.

 Find guides to switch from specific clients on the [client diversity website](https://clientdiversity.org/#switch).